TAX DEBT RELIEF OPTIONS – Pennsylvania Department of REvenue

 Deferred Payment Plan Agreement

 Option 1: Pay your tax debt in full within 6 months of your first notice of delinquency.
 This is the Appeal period, your chance to appeal the debt if you don’t owe it or if the amount is incorrect.
-The DOR will not allow a formal Agreement during this period.
+The DOR will not allow a formal Agreement during this period, unless you sign an Appeal Waiver form.
 If you can pay it off within the first 6 months, do it!
-Send payments to the address on your notice.
+Send payments to the address on your notice or pay online.

 REDUCE YOUR PA-DOR TAX DEBT